achuthanmukundan00/MGMT/README.md

 A project management app built for students.
 Take charge of your team projects.
 Track deadlines, associate tasks with deadlines, and track your team members' contributions.

+Get an overview of your project's To-Do's and upcoming deadlines on the dashboard.
 ![Dashboard](/images/dashboard.png)

+You can view, choose from and create projects on the project page.
 ![Projects](/images/projects.png)

+Track your team members' contributions on the team page, ensuring even delegation of work.
 ![Team](/images/team.png)

+You can see all of the projects you are involved in on your profile page.
+Other's can view this page too.
 ![Profile](/images/profile.png)

 Can be found at: